-Corequisite: Generic BSN and LPN-BSN students only: NURS 452V Provides an in-depth view of nursing leadership and management in a changing health care environment.
+Corequisite: Prelicensure BSN and LPN-BSN: NURS 452V Provides an in-depth view of nursing leadership and management in a changing health care environment.
 Emphasis is placed on development of management skills professional role responsibilities, and critical thinking for the delivery of quality client care within an organization.